Breast Cancer

 Types of Breast Cancer

-• Lobular carcinoma begins in the cells of the milk producing glands.
-It is the second most common breast cancer, 5-15%.
-It is detected 65% of patients on mammogram and while slow growing is often invasive when discovered.
+• Lobular carcinoma, as mentioned, begins in the cells of the milk-producing glands.
+It is the second most common breast cancer, ocurring in 5-15% of women.
+It can be detected in 65% of patients on mammogram and while slow growing is often invasive when discovered.
 A high percentage are estrogen receptor + and can be treated with hormone therapy.

-• Inflammatory breast cancer while only 1% is the most aggressive and has the poorest prognosis.
-It blocks breast skin lymphatics and looks red as the breast is red swollen and inflamed.
+• Inflammatory breast cancer occurs in only 1% but is the most aggressive and has the poorest prognosis.
+It blocks breast skin lymphatics and makes the breast red, swollen and inflamed.
 It tends to be seen in younger women and black women.

 • Paget’s Disease is a rare form of breast cancer that begins behind the nipple and extends into the areola.